kohana/userguide/guide/using.sessions.md

 Cookie
 : Stores session data in a cookie using the [Cookie] class. **Sessions will have a 4KB limit when using this adapter.**

-The default datapter can be set by changing the value of [Session::$default].
+The default adapter can be set by changing the value of [Session::$default].
 The default adapter is "native".

 [!!]
 As with cookies, a "lifetime" setting of "0" means that the session will expire when the browser is closed.

 ### Session Adapter Settings

 You can apply configuration settings to each of the session adapters by creating a session config file at `APPPATH/config/session.php`.
-The following sample configuration file defines all the settings for each adapater:
+The following sample configuration file defines all the settings for each adapter:

     return array(
         'native' => array(